The styling tips Kate Middleton relies on for her signature polished look

 Copy the floral style of her statement studs with a pair of your very own from Swarovski at John Lewis.
 They’re chic and sparkly all at once.

 Reducing the risk of a wardrobe malfunction, Catherine tends to favour ladylike midis to shorter styles.
 In fact, it’s rumoured she even has weights sewn into the hemlines of her dresses to keep them perfectly in place.

 Finishing as the name suggests, in the middle of your calf, midi dresses draw attention to the smallest part of your leg.
 Not forgetting they help show off your shoes too.

-Dresses by Alessandra Rich, the designer behind the patterned green dress Kate wore during her 2020 tour of Ireland, start at around £1000, placing them way out of our budget.
+Dresses by Alessandra Rich, the designer behind the patterned green dress Kate wore during her 2020 tour of Ireland, start at around £1000 ($1372), placing them way out of our budget.
 Luckily, this Whistles’ Animal Wrap Dress is now £99 ($136).

 Jess Beech is an experienced fashion and beauty editor, with more than eight years experience in the publishing industry.
 She has written for woman&home, GoodtoKnow, Now, Woman, Woman’s Weekly, Woman’s Own and Chat, and is a former Deputy Fashion & Beauty Editor at Future PLC.
 A beauty obsessive, Jess has tried everything from cryotherapy to chemical peels (minus the Samantha in Sex and The City-worthy redness) and interviewed experts including Jo Malone and Trinny Woodall.

 The best CoverGirl mascaras to lift, curl, and volumize your lashes in 2023

 We tested the best CoverGirl mascaras and here are the ones you need to pick up next time you're at the drugstore.

 How to clean patio slabs without using a pressure washer

 Follow these simple cleaning steps to give the patio a spring clean without blasting the slabs